teamhanko/hanko/frontend/elements/README.md

 ### Default Behavior

 The `hanko-elements` package includes English translations by default.
-The element appears in English even when the lang attribute is omitted because "en" serves as the fallback language.
+The element appears in English even when the lang attribute is omitted because "en" serves as the [fallback language](#fallback-language) by default.

 Script: